Connect shaft-mcp

 evidence, asks Doctor for the latest diagnosis, and stops when the guarded run

 passes or when guardrails block more attempts.
+If the target repository has no

 Use playwright_healer_run_failed_test for tests built around